Boeny/simple-craft/README.md

 # simple-craft
 simple browser demo project with canvas

-Working on Simple-server, just write the {port: path/to/index.js} to the config/hosts.js at the server's root folder;
+Based on the Simple-server, just set "{port: path/to/index.js}" in the "SERVER_ROOT/config/hosts.js";

 How to use